Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 The output dataset includes a variety of information about different aspects of the active sensors in the Scene (currently only one), as well as the ground-truth generated by all active labelers.
 [This page](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation%7E/Schema/Synthetic_Dataset_Schema.md) provides a comprehensive explanation on the schema of this dataset.
 We strongly recommend having a look at the page once you have completed this tutorial.

-<font color="green">* **Action**:</font> To get a quick feel of how the data is stored, open the folder whose name starts with `Dataset`, then open the file named `captures_000.json`.
+* **Action**: To get a quick feel of how the data is stored, open the folder whose name starts with `Dataset`, then open the file named `captures_000.json`.
 This file contains the output from `BoundingBox2DLabeler`.
 The `captures` array contains the position and rotation of the sensor (camera), the position and rotation of the ego (sensor group, currently only one), and the annotations made by `BoundingBox2DLabeler` for all visible objects defined in its label configuration.
 For each visibile object, the annotations include:
 * `label_id`: The numerical id assigned to this object's label in the labeler's label configuration
 * `label_name`: The object's label, e.g. `candy_minipralines_lindt`
 * `instance_id`: Unique instance id of the object